AlchemistX/VirtualMachines/README.md

-# Setups for Vargant VMs.
+# Setups for Vagrant VMs.